ryanbradshawcodes/My-Website/content/project/data-collection-2.md

 * Deciding which satellite datasets to use from the ones I have available
 * Working on finely selecting the data to access around the key GSP I'm considering
 * E-mailed for support

+## 11/1/24

+### Action points

+* Refined selection of data
+* Collecting multiple time samples at once
+* Started looking into the model to use for just satellite -> pv

+### TODO

+* Model is giving nan which likely means there is missing/erroneous data
+  * More pre-processing required